GLubomirov/Lets-Encrypt_Automate_PowerShell/README.md

 More Info: http://georgelubomirov.blogspot.bg/2017/11/automatic-issuance-and-renewal-of-ssl.html

-There is also a suplmentary script checking IIS Site Bindings with soon to expire certificates and calling the main script.
+There is also a suplementary script checking IIS Site Bindings with soon to expire certificates and calling the main script.
 It works best as a Task Scheduled Job.

 The Script is called without parameters (again to faciliate easier calling from Task Scheduler).
 You have to change two things directly into the script.